-Council elections are held every 4 years on the fourth Saturday in October.
-The 2016 Council elections were held on Saturday 22 October.
+Council elections are held across Victoria every 4 years on the fourth Saturday in October.

-If you aged over 18, on the electoral roll, and looking for an opportunity to contribute to the future direction and development of your community, you should consider standing for Council.
+If you aged over 18, on the electoral roll, and looking for an opportunity to contribute to the future direction and development of your community, you should consider standing for Council in the future.

 Being a councillor provides an exciting challenge and an opportunity to improve the quality of life and wellbeing of the local community.

 A councillor’s role is exciting but also demanding, and prospective candidates need to find out what is involved before nominating for election.